microsoft/project-azua/README.md

 [5], **(CORGI:)** Jooyeon Kim, Angus Lamb, Simon Woodhead, Simon Pyton Jones, Cheng Zhang, and Miltiadis Allamanis.
 CORGI: Content-Rich Graph Neural Networks with Attention.
 In GReS: Workshop on Graph Neural Networks for Recommendation and Search, 2021

+[6], **(GINA)** Chao Ma and Cheng Zhang.
+Identifiable Generative Models for Missing Not at Random Data Imputation.
+In Advances in Neural Information Processing Systems 34 (2021)

+[7], **(Transformer PVAE, Transformer encoder PVAE, Rupert)** Sarah Lewis, Tatiana Matejovicova, Angus Lamb, Yordan Zaykov, Miltiadis Allamanis, and Cheng Zhang.
+Accurate Imputation and Efficient Data Acquisition with Transformer-based VAEs.
+In NeurIPS: Workshop on Deep Generative Models and Applications (2021)

 ### Resources

 For quick introduction to our work, checkout [our NeurIPS 2020 tutorial, from 2:17:11](https://slideslive.com/38943571/advances-in-approximate-inference).